 A range of physiotherapy treatments are used to reduce pain, improve movement, strengthen muscles, and maintain independence.

 A balance should be reached between exercise and rest.
 When the disease is active more rest may be appropriate.
 Rest will help reduce fatigue, pain and inflammation.
 Exercise is important to increase muscle strength, decrease joint deformities and stiffness, and to maintain mobility.
 A physiotherapist can recommend an appropriate exercise regimen.

 Joint protection and work simplification methods can be effective in decreasing joint pain and fatigue.
 An occupational therapist or physiotherapist can give advice on these.
 The use of splints or joint-sparing devices such as zipper pullers or long-handled shoehorns may be suggested.

-When pain is severe or deformities disabling, surgery may be indicated.
+When pain is severe or deformities disabling, and especially when medications fail to prevent or slow joint damage, surgery to repair damaged joints may be indicated.
 Commonly this involves hip and knee joint replacements but it may be necessary to perform other joint replacements.
-The repair of tendons, nerves or joint structures such as the synovial membrane may also be required.
+The repair of tendons and removal of an inflamed synovium (synovectomy) may also be required.

 Some people find therapies such as acupuncture, meditation, relaxation techniques and homeopathy helpful in managing symptoms.
 Dietary supplements such as fish oils may also be beneficial.

 Arthritis New Zealand